marziosala/marziosala.github.io/_posts/2025-01-01-temperature.md

     First-order differenced data: ADF statistics: -16.35212390756837, p-value: 2.925519649193536e-29 First-order differenced data: ADF statistics: -25.706176135107768, p-value: 0.0

+We will use a seasonal autoregressive integrated moving average, or [SARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) model, which is suitable for this kind of time series.
+Intuitively a frequency of 12 makes sense, where by frequency we mean the number of observations per seasonal cycle.

 We still have four parameters to tune: the order of the autoregressive process $p$, the lag $q$ of the moving average process, and the $P$ and $Q$ seasonal counterparts.
 To select the optimal values, we fit several models and select the one with the best [Akaike information criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion), or AIC.
 We also compute the Bayesian information criterion, without using it.